lylux-projects/project-1/readme.md

-Task Overview:

-I have been given a task by a lighting company called Lylux.
-They design lights and provide product details in Excel format, but the data is completely unorganized.
-My task is to automate the process of converting this messy Excel data into well-formatted PDFs that look exactly like the sample output I’ve shared (a product sheet or datasheet PDF).

-Key Details:

-Input:
-An Excel file containing unorganized data (like product codes, images, small certifications icons (CE, IP65), diagrams, and various specifications).

-Output:
-Multiple PDFs, each representing one unique combination of product specifications and customizable options.

-How it Works:

-The core output format:
-The final PDF should match the sample product datasheet design I shared.

-It includes main images (which stay the same for the same product).

-Product headings, company logo, and diagrams also stay the same.

-Dimensions stay the same (since the product is the same).

-Dynamic sections:
-The sections that change in each PDF are:

-Specifications: e.g., Product Code, System Output, System Power, System Efficiency, Input Voltage, Beam Angle

-Customizable Specifications: e.g., Color Temperature, Color Finish, Cover Option, Control Option, CRI Option

-Combinations:
-For each unique combination of the customizable specifications, one unique PDF should be generated.

-For example, if there are 50 possible combinations, I need 50 different PDFs.

-Each PDF only includes one specific combination, not a list of all combinations.

-Implementation Requirements:

-The process should automatically:

-Read the jumbled Excel data and map it to the output template.

-Generate all possible combinations of the customizable specifications.

-Create one PDF for each combination, keeping the static parts (images, headings, diagrams) the same.

-The final PDFs should be professionally formatted, matching the style and layout of the sample datasheet.

-This automation can be implemented:

-In code (like Python, JavaScript, or any preferred language with PDF and Excel handling libraries).

-Or through n8n or another no-code automation platform, with modules to read Excel data, map it, and generate PDF documents for each combination.

-Summary of Key Requirements:

-✅ Input: messy Excel file
-✅ Output: multiple well-formatted PDFs, each with one product combination ✅ Static parts: images, main headings, diagrams, dimensions ✅ Dynamic parts: product specifications and customizable specifications ✅ Automation to generate every possible combination
+🔧 Task Overview: Interactive PDF Generator Web App for Lylux We have been assigned a project by a lighting design company called Lylux.
+They provide product data in messy Excel files and previously requested an automated system to generate 50+ product datasheets (PDFs) for every possible specification combination.

+After further discussion, we’ve decided to build a user-friendly web application that allows manual control and customization of datasheet generation.
+This approach eliminates unnecessary output and gives users flexibility to select only the combinations they care about.

+📥 Input:
+Unorganized Excel file containing product metadata (product code, specs, certifications, images, etc.)

+Static assets like:

+Product images

+Certification logos (e.g., CE, IP65)

+Dimension diagrams

+Branding elements like logo and headers

+📤 Output:
+A single PDF at a time, designed to match a sample datasheet format (provided).

+Each PDF will reflect only the specifications and customizable options the user selects via the UI.

+Users will be able to dynamically configure the following:

+Product Code

+System Output / Power / Efficiency

+Input Voltage & Beam Angle

+Color Temperature

+Color Finish

+Cover Option

+Control Type

+CRI Option

+🧩 Web App Features:
+Upload Section:

+Upload unorganized Excel file

+Upload static assets (e.g., product images, CE/IP65 icons, diagrams)

+Smart Mapping & Preview:

+Map Excel fields to the correct datasheet fields

+Preview available product configurations

+Dynamic PDF Builder:

+UI elements like dropdowns and checkboxes to select:

+Any combination of specifications

+Which attributes to include or leave blank

+Preview formatted PDF before download

+Export Option:

+Generate PDF using selected options

+Download or email the PDF directly from the app

+🛠 Implementation Considerations:
+Frontend Framework: React, Vue, or any UI-friendly tech stack

+Backend (optional): Node.js / FastAPI / Flask (for processing files, PDF rendering)

+PDF Generator: jsPDF, pdf-lib (JS), ReportLab (Python), or similar

+Excel Parser: SheetJS (JS), pandas/openpyxl (Python)

+Deployment: Lightweight host (e.g., Vercel, Heroku, or custom VPS)

+✅ Summary of Key Requirements:
+Element Description
+Input Messy Excel + images/icons
+Output One clean PDF at a time (user-selected combo) Static Content Headings, diagrams, logos, dimension details Dynamic Content All specification & customizable options selected via UI Goal Let user build PDFs interactively from Excel inputs — no mass generation